 105. Elements of Statistics

-Prerequisite, Math 101 or second year high school algebra.
+Prerequisite.
+Math 101 or second year high school algebra.
+Lecture and laboratory 3 hours.

 Statistical concepts of probability, analysis and significance of measurements, measures of central tendency, correlation, variation, distribution, and reliability and validity of tests.